Transformation: Sonny Guingab Drops 84 and Gets Shredded!

 Detail Your Diet/Eating Plan During Your Transformation

 It took me a month to adapt with the brutal physical regimen that I imposed upon myself.
 But the worst part of my journey was the diet.
-It brought me to very dark places, especially when i integrated 16 hours Intermittent Fasting, which began March 8, 2015.
+It brought me to very dark places, especially when I integrated 16 hours of Intermittent Fasting, which began March 8, 2015.

 During the periods of January to end of February, I measured my food and decreased the amount of carbs slightly.
 From 5000 calories, I slowly reduced my total daily food intake down to only 2000 calories a day on the second month.
 I only ate meat, vegetables, and occasional bread after workout.